|Lat/Lon:||49.23155°N / 19.90976°E|

 Having left Przysłop Miętusi the blue trail turns into a narrow path, which sticks to the eastern flank of the Miętusia Valley and runs more or less along the contour line of 1200m, through a spruce forest.
 It is now really hard to imagine but in the 19th century this part of the trail served the miners who excavated iron ore in the tunnels dug into the rock below your feet.
 The iron was then smelted where today the lower cable car station stands.
 An alternate name of our blue trail is the Miner Track...
 After three quarters of an hour our trail climbs up the slope a little, still less than a hundred metres, then again continues almost horizontally.
 Spectacular views open up towards the huge, glacially moulded steps of the Litworowa and Mułowa valleys, which form the headwall of the Miętusia Valley that is called Wielka Świstówka.
 All the three cirques are devoid of tarns as this is karst terrain.

 But our trail, unfortunately, doesn't go up the steps leading to the cirques (that would be more than YDS class 4), but turns left to enter a wide couloir named Kobylarzowy Żleb (Kobylarz's Couloir), just like the rib and the crag on its left.
 There's lots of scree, some interesting flora in the early summer, and even about twenty metres of steel chain to secure your passage by the only point en route where it is impossible to proceed without using your hands.
-In fact, it would be very hard to pass this obstacle at this very spot if the chains were not there to help you, as the steep limestone slab (approximately a dozen metres tall) is slick and lacking in good handholds.
+But for the chains, this steep and rather slick slab of limestone (approximately a dozen metres tall) would make for a Class 4 (YDS) climb.
 But the chains have converted this point into just a Class 3 problem.
+While walking above the upper end of the chains, be careful not to kick a stone on someone climbing down there.

 The last - rather gentle although about 250m up anyway and a bit tiring - section of the trail will take you over the Red Ridge to the very summit of Małołączniak in less than half an hour.
 The summit offers an outstanding panorama of the Slovak High Tatras.

 In Slovakia, you don't pay an entry fee but the trails are closed from 1 November to 15 June.
-Here are the detailed regulations for various fun activities.
+Here are the detailed regulations for diverse activities.

 Apartamenty – self-catering flats/apartments